At Abbey Medical Practice we aim to treat all our patients promptly with a high standard of personal care in complete confidence.

 Covid Vaccination Programme - Update for Patients

-We have now invited all patients in Cohorts 1-9 (i.e. all patients aged 50 and above, along with patients under 50 who have Learning Disabilities or another underlying health condition).
-Therefore, if you fall into one of those categories and have not yet booked your first Covid vaccination appointment, please contact us as soon as possible so we can arrange for this to be given.
+We have now invited all patients in Cohorts 1-11 (i.e. all patients aged 50 and above, along with patients under 50 who have Learning Disabilities or another underlying health condition).
+In addition, w

-We will continue to provide regular updates on our website and via our social media link.
-In the meantime, we continue to be very grateful for the support and understanding shown by our patients at what is a very busy and very challenging time
+We continue to be very grateful for the support and understanding shown by our patients at what is a very busy and very challenging time.

 APPOINTMENT AND PRESCRIPTION CHANGES

 (For more coronavirus updates please see the COVID-19 updates at the bottom of this page)

 Due to pressures arising from the COVID-19 outbreak please give us 72 hours advanced notice when requesting a prescription or your medication.